A little test to assess the sense of fairness in children

 “But Hennes knew that if he refused your offer, both would get nothing,” I said.
 “Surely he would accept a 3–2 split?”
 Enders’ reply: “You don’t know Hennes!”
 Enders, on the other hand, does.
 For Hennes fairness has the highest priority, and getting an equal share is of paramount importance.
 He would prefer that nobody got anything, rather than him getting less than his brother.
 So Enders had made a wise decision of offering him a deal he would definitely not refuse.

 A week later we gathered to celebrate the first day of summer holidays.
 Everyone brought little gifts, and I had a something special for Hennes.
-I gave him five five-Euro notes — same conditions: you share them with Enders, making one offer, etc… I told him he should think carefully before doing it, but he didn’t hesitate: “Enders, I’ll give you three notes and keep two for myself, okay?”
+I gave him five five-Euro notes — same conditions: you share them with Enders, making him an offer, etc… I told him he should think carefully before doing it, but he didn’t hesitate: “Enders, I’ll give you three notes and keep two for myself, okay?”
 I asked Hennes why he had suggested splitting it up this way.
 Enders would have been certain to agree to a 3–2 split in favour of Hennes.
 “He was so fair to me last week,” Hennes replied.
 He had learnt to appreciate and reward generosity.

 To entertain the boys, I told them the old envy story of the Russian farmer Boris, who hated his neighbour, Yuri, especially since Yuri owned a cow, while Boris did not.
 In his anger, he kicked an old bottle, and a genie emerged.
-“Thank you for saving me from hundreds of years of imprisonment in that bottle,” the genie said.
+“Thank you for saving me from a hundred of years of imprisonment in that bottle,” the genie said.
 “In return, I will grant you a wish.
 You can ask for anything you want: riches, health, world peace, anything.”

 Boris’s wish: “Take away Yuri’s cow!”
 Both Enders and Hennes laughed heartily — and learned about the concept of petty envy…